racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Contributing/Home.md

 #Contributing in Style

-This chapter is a short intermezzo to provide you the coding guidelines of PyLabs.
+This chapter is a short intermezzo to provide you the coding guidelines of Pylabs.
-When contributing to PyLabs, contribute in style and follow the rules as described on this page.
+When contributing to Pylabs, contribute in style and follow the rules as described on this page.

 ## `q` Should Be a Global Var

-When you want to use the core PyLabs class `q`, make sure you call it the right way.
+When you want to use the core Pylabs class `q`, make sure you call it the right way.

-## Import All Relevant PyLabs Packages
+## Import All Relevant Pylabs Packages

 * e.g. `from event import QEvent`